Ever thought about moving to NYC? To live in the city of dreams, the city that never sleeps?

 11. Is New York Safe?

-There are still certain areas you might want to avoid, and I’d recommend asking coworkers or other locals for up-to-date information about your area.
-And there are also plenty of public resources to find out more about crime statistics, such as the NYPD’s website.
+There are plenty of public resources to find out more about crime statistics, such as the NYPD’s website.

 12. Don’t Forget to Leave the City Once in a While

-But you need a break from the bright lights, honking cars and endless number of people.
+But from time to time you might need a break from the bright lights, honking cars and endless number of people.